 Kraft was livid, not only with Carpenter’s poor performance but that he had ignored instructions to conserve fuel and check his guidance instrumentation throughout the mission.
 He vowed that as long as he held any sway with the agency Carpenter would never fly again.
 He didn’t.
 Carpenter took a leave of absence from the astronaut corps in 1963 before finally retiring in 1967.

 Whether Carpenter was truly at fault for the nearly fatal end to his mission has been debated, though it’s not hard to see how he was at the very least a contributing factor.
+But he was far from the only piece of the Aurora 7 mission to come face to face with problems.
 The mission certainly did little to soothe the tension between the engineers and astronauts that dominated the Mercury program, not to mention did nothing to advance the astronauts’ case in their fight to gain control in space.
 The other Mercury astronauts, with the exception of John Glenn, nicknamed Carpenter’s flight “Stigma 7″ for the shadow they felt it cast on their collective reputations within mission control.
 They agreed to support one another in erasing this stigma on the remaining two Mercury flight, proving they deserved a more central role in the upcoming Gemini and Apollo programs.

 Wally Schirra’s Sigma 7 flight did just that in October 1962.
 He flew a perfect mission, landing on point with more than half his fuel on board.
 The flight marked the beginning of the thaw between astronauts and engineers.